 In Newfoundland and Labrador some of the seaducks and coastal habitat that are in greatest danger of being negatively impacted are those influenced by residential, commercial and industrial activities within the vicinity of municipalities.
 In this province, the primary focus of the Eastern Habitat Joint Venture is to conserve valuable waterfowl habitat (wetlands, coastal islands and associated uplands) through Stewardship Agreements.
-The Town of Mary's Harbour was identified as having just such valuable coastal habitat and seaducks, particularly in nearby St. Peter's Bay.
+The Town of St. Lewis was identified as having just such valuable coastal habitat and seaducks, particularly in nearby St. Peter's Bay.

-The Town of Mary's Harbour signed an agreement in 2009 pledging their commitment to conservation and protection of seaducks and coastal habitat within a specified Stewardship Zone.
-In accordance with this agreement, Mary's Harbour manages these areas with technical advice provided by the provincial Wildlife Division, in part via this Conservation Plan.
+The Town of St. Lewis signed an agreement in 2009 pledging their commitment to conservation and protection of seaduck and coastal habitat within a specified Stewardship Zone.
+In accordance with this agreement, St. Lewis manages these areas with technical advice provided by the provincial Wildlife Division, in part via this Conservation Plan.
 With the signing of this plan, the agreement parties officially accept this Conservation Plan and agree to use it as a guide to govern activities within the designated Stewardship Zone.

-The following signatories agree to work towards the implementation of the following "Coastal Habitat and Sea Duck Conservation Plan" for the Town of Mary's Harbour:
+The following signatories agree to work towards the implementation of the following "Coastal Habitat and Sea Duck Conservation Plan" for the Town of St. Lewis: